Rphad/Youtube-comment-count/README.md

 ### Usage
-Using this little script, one can see the number of comments left on a Youtube video by specifying its videoId.
+Using this little script, one can see the total number of comments left on a Youtube channel by specifying the channelId.
 For that, run

-`python comms.py VIDEO_ID`
+`python allcomms.py CHANNEL_ID`

-where `VIDEO_ID` is obviously the Id of the video you want to fetch the number of comments from.

-The `allcomms.py` file is not exactly finished yet but the plan is to add an option to fetch all the comments from a single channel.
+where `CHANNEL_ID` can be found [in your settings](https://support.google.com/youtube/answer/3250431) if you are the owner, or using the method(s) described on [this stackexchange question](https://stackoverflow.com/questions/14366648/how-can-i-get-a-channel-id-from-youtube).